Sriram Parasuram

 Sriram Parasuram is a cross-genre Hindustani classical vocalist.
 He also plays the violin.

 Early life

-He was born ina musical family.
+He was born in a musical family.
 He formed a music band "Three Brothers & Violin" along with his siblings and composed for album Savariya – Once Upon A Time the Ohio Beasts Sing and the film Jajantaram Mamantaram.

 Parasuram received his Ph.D. in Ethnomusicology from Wesleyan University, where he met Anuradha when she was a masters student.

 Personal life

 He is married to Carnatic classical vocalist Anuradha Sriram, with whom he gives jugalbandis.
 They have two sons, named Jayant and Lokesh.